Does Goat Milk Soap Go Bad?

 "I love the Oatmeal Milk & Honey.
 So smooth and smells awesome" - Karen R.

-What happens to the Milk in Goat Milk Soap?
+What Happens to the Milk in Goat Milk Soap?

 Pouring goat milk soap into molds